rswag/rswag/README.md

 ### Specifying/Testing API Security ###

 Swagger allows for the specification of different security schemes and their applicability to operations in an API.
 To leverage this in rswag, you define the schemes globally in _swagger_helper.rb_ and then use the "security" attribute at the operation level to specify which schemes, if any, are applicable to that operation.
-Swagger supports :basic, :apiKey and :oauth2 scheme types.
-See [the spec](http://swagger.io/specification/#security-definitions-object-109) for more info.
+Swagger supports :basic, :bearer, :apiKey and :oauth2 and :openIdConnect scheme types.
+See [the spec](https://swagger.io/docs/specification/authentication/) for more info, as this underwent major changes between Swagger 2.0 and Open API 3.0

 ```ruby
 # spec/swagger_helper.rb